Jump to content

 A Move action (See Combat for more info).

-Default: Reloading a weapon requires a Move/Standard action to preform.
-However this is not the only place that can be effected to improve this speed.
+Default: Reloading a weapon requires a Move/Standard action to perform.
+However, this is not the only place that can be affected to improve this speed.
 There are items and/or feats.

 • Bonus Ability: